Weddings & Honeymoons in Cuba

 - Day 7 Return to Havana and stay at the elegant and opulent Hotel Santa Isabel on Plaza de Armas.

 If you are looking to tie the knot, take a look at our guide on the best way to get married in Cuba.
-And don’t forget about your wedding guests, discover how they can also experience a relaxing getaway in Cuba with our luxury holiday packages.
+And don’t forget about your wedding guests, discover how they can also experience a relaxing getaway in Cuba with our luxury holidays in Cuba packages.